 "I just…I'm not sure what to do."
-Not anymore, at least.
-She had no trouble finding the words, had always known what must be done when she sought (along with Naruto) to bring him back to a brighter path.
+At least, not anymore.
+She had no trouble finding the words, had always known what had to be done when she sought (along with Naruto) to bring him back to a brighter path.
 But unlike Naruto, who easily fell back into old banter with him, Sakura struggled to find the ease of friendship to continue on with.

 Despite her best efforts, her actions, and for the mere fact that it was hers, felt laden with an unspoken meaning— a covert intent that wanted to seek much more.
 It was all the village could talk about in fact; she could hear their whispers every time she was seen alone with Sasuke.
 Some of their words sounded wistful, some sounded annoyingly like pity.

-Regardless, Sakura knew that whatever pulsed inside her was secondary to a more important matter of his reintegration; it would have been plain selfish of her to indulge in what-if's given the timing.
-She wondered now if Sasuke had felt her discomfort too.
+Regardless, Sakura knew that whatever pulsed inside her was secondary to a more important matter of his reintegration; it would have been plain selfish of her to indulge in the what-if's right now.
+Had Sasuke felt her discomfort too?

 "Can't I just be up here helping you read?
 It must be weird staring at those small letters with your new depth perception, ne, Sensei?"

-"Fine," she sighed.
-She was regretful to be leaving his company on the rooftop — a familiarity that had lingered on from their time in the trenches.
-But she gave him a smile nonetheless, before scaling down the building to catch up with her two teammates.
+"Fine," she sighed begrudgingly.
+She genuinely enjoyed his company on the rooftop — a familiarity that had lingered on from their time in the trenches.
+Sakura gave him a smile nonetheless, before scaling down the building to catch up with her two teammates.